H5 Data Centers Acquires Cleveland Data Center

 The Cleveland colocation facility adds to H5's growing national portfolio of data centers in Ashburn, Atlanta, Charlotte, Denver, Phoenix, San Jose, San Luis Obispo and Seattle.
 For more information, visit www.h5datacenters.com.

-H5 Data Centers is one of the leading privately-owned data center operators in the United States with 2 Million+ square feet under management.
-The company designs and engineers flexible and scalable data center and interconnection solutions to address the business and operational requirements of its customers.
-H5 Data Centers currently owns data centers in Albuquerque, Ashburn, Atlanta, Charlotte, Cincinnati, Cleveland, Denver, Phoenix, San Jose, San Luis Obispo, and Seattle.
-For more information, visit. www.h5datacenters.com.
+H5 Data Centers is one of the leading privately-owned data center operators in the United States with over 2 million square feet of data center space under management.
+The company designs and engineers flexible and scalable data center solutions to address the core infrastructure and edge requirements of its customers.
+H5 Data Centers operates data centers in Albuquerque, Ashburn, Atlanta, Charlotte, Cincinnati, Cleveland, Denver, Phoenix, Quincy, San Jose, San Luis Obispo, and Seattle.
+For more information, visit www.h5datacenters.com